DoctorBud/raspberrypi-node/README.md

 #### node-discover

 Not a perfect library, but convenient for allowing rPi nodes to advertise and discover services and each other.
+There is a forked repo, `node-discovery`, which doesn't work as well for me.

 #### ws